 This got us thinking.
 Surely, there are some killer apps for the Touch Bar?
-Surely, there are things that make us realize what Apple was thinking when it replaced the Function keys back in 2016?
+Surely, some things make us realize what Apple was thinking when it replaced the Function keys back in 2016?
 Well, it turns out there are.
 We’ve rounded up four Touch Bar apps and tools that make it super useful.

 The main problem with the Touch Bar is that it relies on third-party app makers to make it worthwhile.
 If you’re using an app and the developer hasn’t added any Touch Bar functionality, then the Touch Bar is useless.

 BetterTouchTool fixes that by putting you firmly in control.
 For starters, it lets you add any app to the Touch Bar, not just those whose developers have added Touch Bar functionality.
 You can quickly launch any app you want, or add a button for certain functionality (for example, going to a specific URL in Safari).